By Wendy C. Brooks, DVM, DipABVP

 Therapy for mast cell tumors consists of surgery, radiation therapy, and chemotherapy (as is the case for almost all types of cancer).
 What combination of the above is chosen depends on the extent of spread and malignant characteristics of the tumor.

 While radiation therapy tends to be expensive and requires a facility that may not be conveniently located, radiation has the potential to permanently cure a grade I or II mast cell tumor.
 Radiation is most appropriate for localized disease.
-If the tumor shows more distant spread, radiation becomes less helpful and medications (chemotherapy) that can be delivered to the tumor through the patient's blood vessels are needed.
+If the tumor stage suggests more distant spread is likely, radiation becomes less helpful and medications (chemotherapy) that can be delivered to the tumor through the patient's blood vessels are needed.

 In January 2004, Hahn, King and Carreras published a study where radiation therapy was used to treat incompletely removed Grade III mast cell tumors.
 They studied 31 dogs with Grade III mast cell tumors that did not show evidence of distant spread beyond the external area where the tumor was first detected.
 They treated these dogs with radiation sessions given three days a week for a total of 18 sessions.
 Approximately 65% of dogs achieved remission and 71% were alive one year after treatment.
 The median remission time was approximately 28 months with dogs having ear or genital tumors doing better than dogs with tumors in other locations.
 Dogs with tumors less than or equal to 3 cm in diameter prior to surgery had a median survival time of 31 months.
 These are optimistic findings for the Grade III mast cell tumor, even though radiotherapy is an expensive treatment method.